bptlab/gryphon/_includes/Howto.md

     <source src="{{ site.github.url }}/vid/model_fragment.webm" type="video/webm">
     Your browser does not support HTML video.
 </video>

+### Fragment Pre-conditions

+To express that a fragment, and thus its activities, should only be enabled when the case is in a certain state, *conditional start events* can be used.
+The label of the event should contain an expression that specifies which data objects need to be in which state for the fragment to be enabled, e.g. `Customer[verified]`.

+## Defining the Data Model

 In order to use data objects in the fragments, their corresponding data classes have to be defined in the domain model.
 The domain model for a